Google Search Scraping Step-By-Step: A Code and No-Code Guide

 Share:

 Google no longer allows you to access their search results without enabling JavaScript.
-That means you can not simply use HTTP requests based methods for Google search scraping.
+That means you cannot simply use HTTP request-based methods for Google search scraping.

 However, there are a couple of solutions:

-• Read-made scrapers such as the Google Search Results scraper on ScrapeHero Cloud
+• Ready-made scrapers such as the Google Search Results scraper on ScrapeHero Cloud

 • Headless browsers such as Playwright